mirand863/hello_github_actions/README.md

 Since we are limited to 5 minutes for the tutorial, I thought of doing it incrementaly.
 Hence, today is only a short tutorial on automatic version bumping with the semantic versioning scheme.

 ### Why GitHub?
 GitHub brings more visibility to projects and, as far as I know, it is unlimited for public repositories.
 However, it still offers 2000 CI minutes per month for private repositories (in contrast with 2000 minutes per year on GitLab).
-Furthermore, GitHub Actions are easier to use and you can always mirror you github repository on GitLab to comply with DACS' workflow.
+Furthermore, GitHub Actions are easier to use and you can always mirror you GitHub repository on GitLab to comply with DACS' workflow.

 ## Semantic versioning
 Semantic Versioning is a versioning scheme for using meaningful version numbers (that is why it is called Semantic Versioning).
 Specifically, the meaning revolves around how API versions compare in terms of backwards-compatibility.